By Andrea M. Darcy

 Nor second, for that matter…!

-If this is not the first time you have decided that a therapist isn’t good enough, but this seems to be a recurring pattern of trying a few sessions then bunking off, it might be that you are not giving things a chance.
+If this is not the first time you have decided that a therapist isn’t good enough, but there seems to be a recurring pattern of trying a few sessions, then bunking off?
+It might be that you are not giving things a chance.

-It is easier to see things wrong with people then to face up to the fact that we are uncomfortable with intimacy.
+If you are always giving up before four sessions, it is likely a trust issue.
+It is easier to see things wrong with people than to face up to the fact that we are uncomfortable with intimacy.

-Instead of then realising the therapy isn’t going well as we aren’t giving the therapist the full picture to deal with, the next step in this particular game is to think, ‘well they are a therapist, why can’t the see through me?’
-In other words, we lay the blame on them and play a game of hide-and-seek.
+Instead of admitting things aren’t going great as we aren’t giving the therapist the full picture to deal with?
+We tell ourselves, “Well they are a therapist, why can’t the see through me?”.
+We lay the blame on them and continue to play our game of hide-and-seek.

 And yet we chose to work with a psychotherapist, not a psychic.
 And a good therapist is never going to force you to show your hand before you are ready.
 It’s up to you to decide to open up and be transparent.

 5. Therapy is a rollercoaster ride.
 There are ups, but there are most certainly downs, too.

 Therapy can feel incredible at first, especially if it’s the first time you’ve told someone about certain things.
 You can feel relief, and have so many new understandings arrive about yourself and your life it can be its own sort of buzz.